 Mentors gain greater confidence in their ability to communicate and teach STEM topics.
 Through quarterly professional development sessions and orientations, the mentors expand their skill set and network with like-minded scientists and engineers.

 All program participants work in small groups and many mentor-youth pairings persist over time.
-The average participation time for both kids and mentors is over 1.5 years, meanings relationships have the time and space to grow.
+The average participation time for both kids and mentors is over 1.5 years, meaning relationships have the time and space to grow.

 The effects of Science Club participation are profound.
 Youth and mentors alike emerge with new skills and greater confidence in their abilities.
 Many choose a new educational or career path because of Science Club.